Easy Tips to Remember When Sudden Storms Start Up

 Quick Tips for Storm Safety Anywhere You Go

-Know your options for shelter.
-If an alert about severe weather is issued and you are able to get home quickly, that is your best option for seeking shelter.
+- Know your options for shelter.
+If an alert about severe weather is issued and you can get home quickly, that is your best option for seeking shelter.
 However, if you are out and about, turning your car into a storm shelter is actually the next best thing you can do to stay safe.
 Pull over safely, turn off the engine and avoid coming into contact with any metal surfaces as you wait it out.

-Stay indoors for at least 30 minutes.
-When summer activities are interrupted by severe weather, getting back to the fun is high priority.
-Because of how far lightning can travel from the storm’s center, however, it is best to exercise caution.
-After the thunder starts to wane, set a 30-minute timer and reset it with every thunder clap, making sure it goes off before you go back outside.
+- Stay indoors for at least 30 minutes.
+When summer activities are interrupted by severe weather, getting back to the fun is a high priority.
+Because of how far lightning can travel from the storm’s center, it is best to exercise caution.
+After the thunder starts to wane, set a 30-minute timer and reset it with every thunderclap, making sure it goes off before you go back outside.

 If your home sustains damage due to a storm, you can count on SERVPRO to help.